 In this low interest rate environment, lenders are staying busy with high volumes and new clients.
-HousingWire spoke with Homebot CEO Ernie Graham about the best strategies for staying in touch with borrowers post-transaction and creating opportunities for success in the long term.
+HousingWire spoke with Homebot CEO Ernie Graham about the best strategies for staying in touch with borrowers post-transaction and creating client-for-life relationships.

 HousingWire: How can lenders use volume from this year’s refi boom and purchase season to fill their pipeline and set themselves up for future success?